Mechanical Sensors for Ultraheavy Dark Matter Searches via Long-range Forces: Sensitivity Projections

 We consider three possible setups: a MEMS and a magnetic levitation experiment realisable in the near-term, and a third future milestone experiment.
 Finally, we also investigate what it might take to discover or rule out dark matter that only interacts gravitationally with the experimental setup.
 The parameters of the experimental setups are summarised in~\cref{tab:parameters_windchime_arrays}.

 The near-term magnetic levitation temperature and mechanical quality factor $(Q_\mathrm{m})$ are based on~\cite{Hofer:2022chf}, while the mass is increased significantly to increase the sensitivity.
 The mechanical quality factor of the near-term MEMS setup is chosen to be $10^7$, as macroscopic mechanical oscillators with similar or higher quality factors have been demonstrated in mm-scale high-stress silicon nitride membranes~\cite{Chakram2013DissipationIU}; as such, we believe this is achievable for our application as long as tension is successfully retained in the silicon nitride spring.
-The temperature is chosen to be achievable with dilution refrigeration technology in large $\unit{cm}\sim\unit{m}$ scale volumes~\cite{CUORE:2014xzu, Hollister:2021lhg}.
+The temperature is chosen to be achievable with dilution refrigeration technology in large cm to metre scale volumes~\cite{CUORE:2014xzu, Hollister:2021lhg}.
+Limitations to the laser power due to heating is also considered for the near-term MEMS setup, based on a cooling power of $200\unit{\mu W}$, achievable with state of the art dilution refrigerators~\cite{Hollister:2021lhg} (see \cref{sec:power_limited_noise}).
 The near-term MEMS setup is given $10\unit{dB}$ of quantum noise reduction.
 This near-term quantum noise reduction for the optically accessible MEMS devices is based on the achieved 9 dB of squeezing demonstrated with rubidium vapor cell based free-space squeezed light sources~\cite{Dowran2018QuantumEnhancedPS, Glorieux2011QuantumCB}.
 In addition, the 15 dB of squeezing used in the future milestone is based on the record squeezing that has been achieved with any source~\cite{Vahlbruch:2016qwp}.
 Finally, we take vibrational noise to be subdominant; this has been achieved at similar temperatures around $1\unit{Hz}$~\cite{vanHeck:2022evk}.
 The sensor material density is based on silicon nitride for the near-term MEMS setup as it is a favored material for high stress MEMS devices~\cite{Chakram2013DissipationIU}, and lead is used for the others as it is a dense type-I superconductor that has been demonstrated for chip-based magnetic levitation~\cite{Latorre:2022vxo}.

-The sensitivity of the three setups can be seen in~\cref{fig:Windchime_sens}, compared with recast XENON1T and LZ limits~\cite{XENON:2023iku, LZ:2024psa}.
+The sensitivity of the three setups, including the cases where the laser power constraints for MEMS are taken into account, can be seen in~\cref{fig:Windchime_sens}, compared with recast XENON1T and LZ limits~\cite{XENON:2023iku, LZ:2024psa}.
 Details of this the conversion between direct detection cross sections and the coupling strength, $\alpha$, can be found in~\cref{sec:cross_section_alpha_conversion}.